xiaoyao1991/presto-ethereum/README.md

 1. Run [Geth](https://github.com/ethereum/go-ethereum) or [Parity](https://github.com/paritytech/parity) locally.
 1. Use [Infura](https://infura.io), a hosted Ethereum client in the cloud.

+### Note
+Specify a block range where you can (e.g. `WHERE block.block_number > x AND block.block_number < y`, or `WHERE transaction.tx_blocknumber > x AND transaction.tx_blocknumber < y`, or `WHERE erc20.erc20_blocknumber > x AND erc20.erc20_blocknumber < y`).
+Block number is the default and only predicate that can push down to narrow down data scan range.
+Queries without block ranges will cause presto to retrieve blocks all the way from the first block, which takes forever.

 ### Usage
 1. [Install Presto](https://prestodb.io/docs/current/installation/deployment.html). *Follow the instructions on that page to create relevant config files.*
   By the end of this step, your presto installation folder structure should look like: